twitter/typeahead.js/README.md

 * `typeahead:closed` – Triggered when the dropdown menu of a typeahead is closed.

 * `typeahead:selected` – Triggered when a suggestion from the dropdown menu is explicitly selected.
-The datum for the selected suggestion is passed to the event handler as an argument.
+The datum for the selected suggestion and the dataset it belongs to are passed to the event handler as an argument.

 * `typeahead:autocompleted` – Triggered when the query is autocompleted.
-The datum used for autocompletion is passed to the event handler as an argument.
+The datum used for autocompletion and the dataset it belongs to are passed to the event handler as an argument.

 All custom events are triggered on the element initialized as a typeahead.